mesos/logstash/README.md

 # Logstash Mesos Framework

-A Mesos Framework for running Logstash in your cluster.
-You can configure logging for all your other frameworks and have LogStash parse and send your logs to ElasticSearch.
+A [Mesos](http://mesos.apache.org/) Framework for running logstash in your cluster.
+You can configure logging for all your other frameworks and have logstash parse and send your logs to ElasticSearch.

 ## Overview